Luke Schoonmaker: College career

-As a senior in 2021, Schoonmaker appeared in nine games and caught 17 passes for 165 yards and three touchdowns.
+As a senior in 2021, although he was the backup tight end behind All, he was able to start 10 games, when the team opened in a two-tight end formation.
+He was used mainly for his blocking and was part of a unit that won the Joe Moore Award as the nation's top offensive line.
+He appeared in nine games and caught 17 passes for 165 yards and three touchdowns.
 He earned a reputation as Michigan's "most reliable blocking tight end and a player who never complained about his touches."
-After the 2021 season, Schoonmaker received honorable mention All-BIg Ten honors.
+After the 2021 season, Schoonmaker received honorable-mention All-Big Ten honors.